 Turning down your thermostat by just one or two degrees can reduce your central heating costs significantly.
 Typically, a comfortable temperature for a house is between 18 and 21 degrees C, but you should set yours to the lowest setting that is still comfortable for you.

-The best way to ensure that your boiler is operating as efficiently as possible is by arranging an annual boiler service – we provide these for people on certain boiler cover plans.
+The best way to ensure that your boiler is operating as efficiently as possible is by arranging an annual boiler service, which we provide for people on certain boiler cover plans.
 An engineer will examine your boiler and ensure it works as efficiently as it can and that it is safe for you to use.

 If your boiler is particularly old or inefficient, it may be time for you to replace it.
 Older boilers are considerably less energy efficient than newer models, and by upgrading to a new model, you could save up to £300 a year.

-Insulation is also available through the Green Deal and Energy Company Obligation.
+Insulation is also available through the Green Deal and the Energy Company Obligation.
 It will only take a few hours for a specialist to install loft or cavity wall insulation in your home.
-However, if your home does not have a wall cavity – a common issue in homes built before 1920 – then you will need solid wall insulation, which is a more sizeable and expensive task.
+However, if your home does not have a wall cavity—a common issue in homes built before 1920—then you will need solid wall insulation, which is a more sizeable and expensive task.

 You should also draught-proof your home.
 Look for leaks around doors, windows, where pipes and electric cables enter your home, and even keyholes and letterboxes.
-You may be able to seal up smaller gaps yourself with caulk – obviously don’t caulk up your keyhole and letterbox!
+You may be able to seal up smaller gaps yourself with caulk, but obviously don’t caulk up your keyhole and letterbox!
 You may be able to find products in DIY and home improvement stores for trickier areas.